sangeethnandakumar/Express-Data-Library/README.md

 # Express.Data

+If your project needs to fire queries to a relational database often at different places of your code.
+This library will be helpfull.

 Express.Data allows playing with database queries easy by making use of Dapper, DapperContrib and DTO classes.
+Examples are provided below.
 This library is a wrapper around the popular Dapper micro ORM and it's extension Dapper.Contrib.

-The library exposes easy to use API for all kind of CRUD operations.
+The library exposes easy to use API for all kind of database CRUD operations.

 ### Package Manager
 The library will be soon available on NuGet